 We have placed links below for the programming of Liftmaster, Genie, and Overhead Door keypads.
 If you unsure which model you have, unscrew the keypad from the jamb and the model number should be on the back.

 Depending on how old your unit is, it may have a fixed frequency, while newer models have "rolling code" technology.
 The easiest way to tell is to open your remote and look for tiny dipswitches.
 If you see dipswitches, you have a fixed frequency.
 Rolling code does not have dipswitches as the code is constantly changing with each press of the button.
 Rolling code units also will have a "learn" button on the motor itself for programming new remotes into the system.
 Either way, you will need to figure out what frequency or type you have.
-If you need assistance, feel free to stop by our location with your old remote so we can test it and match up a new one for you!
+Once you do, a new remote can be ordered online, or a service call can be set up so we can get you working again!

 Insulation values for materials are specified by its R-Value.
 The R-Value is a measure of a material's ability to resist heat traveling through it.
 The higher the R-Value, the better that material is at being an insulator.

 A basic wood door has an R-Value of 1 at best, while the most energy-efficient steel doors have R-Values in excess of 18 and require little or no maintenance!